Cecil Skotnes: Artistic career

 Initially Skotnes painted but was soon encouraged by a friend, the master goldsmith and art collector Egon Guenther to try woodcutting.
 It proved to be a perfect medium for him.
 His early woodcuts were of landscapes, influenced by the work of Willie Baumeister and Rudolph Sharpf, but his contrasting experiences of the European and the African landscape drove him to try to develop a genre and a style that was uniquely South African.
 This challenge was not only iconographical, it was formal too, and the medium of woodcutting offered Cecil the possibility of finding new form for the symbolism he increasingly began to attach to a particularly local vision.
 Though Cecil was later to return to painting, woodcutting and engraving has been an enduringly loved medium.
 In later years he used it less for land and figure-scapes than as a medium for narrative, and it was in colour woodcut that he produced ground-breaking portfolios of image and text around the themes of neglected South African histories.

 Cecil's early use of the medium of woodcutting soon translated into a focus on the block itself.
 Instead of cutting the block and then using it as a means to an end – the print – he began to colour and shape the blocks, using them as a surface for paint and dry pigment.
 He also began to work in mural, using a technique of coloured cement laid into lime plaster which he would then engrave away exposing layers of colour and incised lines.
 He carried out many public commissions in this medium.

 Along with the changes in process and technique, came a shift from an interest in the landscape and the figure within the landscape, to a concern with some of the powerful narratives of South African history.
 One of these was the story, still relatively unknown amongst non-Zulu speaking South Africans, of the great Zulu king Shaka who was assassinated in 1828.
 It had served the purposes of the apartheid government to suppress African histories, or tell them in such a way as to cast them as barbaric or savage.
 Skotnes' work around the story of Shaka showed, by contrast, a heroic figure, comparable to the great heroes of classical Greece and his depictions of the figure of Shaka contributed to shifting public attitudes to the role of the great nation states in pre-colonial South Africa.

-He was part of the Amadlozi Group founded in 1961, which included Cecily Sash, Edoardo Villa, Guiseppe Cattaneo, and Sydney Kumalo.
+He was part of the Amadlozi Group founded in 1961, which included Cecily Sash, Edoardo Villa, Giuseppe Cattaneo, and Sydney Kumalo.